chukiagosoftware/software-engineer-blog/content/pages/about.md

 * [Certified Kubernetes Administrator](https://www.udemy.com/topic/certified-kubernetes-administrator-cka/)
 * [Developer](https://www.udemy.com/topic/certified-kubernetes-application-developer-ckad/)

-The best way to learn Kubernetes is by deploying a cluster.
-If you will be using GCP, you can use Terraform:
+But the best way to learn Kubernetes is by deploying a cluster.
+If you will be using GCP, you can use my GKE Terraform modules to deploy a fully secure Private GKE cluster.
+This is important for SOC2 and other security audits that are industry-standards for most global apps.

 [https://github.com/edamsoft-sre/DevOpsDeNoche/tree/main/3_infraestructura_escalable/kubernetes](https://github.com/edamsoft-sre/DevOpsDeNoche/tree/main/3_infraestructura_escalable/kubernetes)